It’s impossible to fully understand our history without exploring the origins of our very own University of the Philippines.

 The Oblation’s creator, Guillermo Tolentino, personally led the detachment of the statue from the old base.
 And in a manner similarly done to sacred statues, the Oblation was wrapped in a tight canvas before it was put on a flatbed truck that would bring it to its new home.

-9. The present location of U.P.
-Manila was formerly the site of the 1895 Manila Regional Fair.
+9. The present location of University of the Philippines-Manila was formerly the site of the 1895 Manila Regional Fair.